What is PPC? The All-Encompassing PPC Guide

 PPC ads have a higher ROI than traditional advertisements

-That being said, you can be sure that the ROI of a PPC campaign is high because you never pay for an ad unless there is potential for a conversion (someone clicking your ad and ending up on your website).
+For the reasons mentioned above, you can be sure that the ROI of a PPC campaign is high because you never pay for an ad unless there is potential for a conversion (someone clicking your ad and ending up on your website).

 When a user clicks on your ad, they’re directed to a landing page.
 A landing page usually consists of a form for users to take action and either purchase the product or learn more about the product.
 Either way, your landing page entices users to take the next step in the purchasing process — no matter what that step might be.